jrmi/byemail/README.md

 Some technical advantages:

 - Easy backup: you only have one directory to save,
-- Easy configuration, everything in one file,
+- Easy configuration, everything in one python file,
 - Middleware to filter/modify/... incoming and outgoing mails,
 - Secure by design, open relay can't be done at all,
-- Use DKIM, SPF, DMARC to allow the better receiveability,
+- Use DKIM, SPF, DMARC to allow better receiveability,
 - ...

 # Installation